agavetraining/science-api-samples/QUICKSTART.md

 # Agave Samples Quickstart Tutorial
 ==============================

-<div style="padding:10px; background: #0298c3; color:#FFF">This tutorial provides a brief overview of how to use several of the most commonly used features of the <a href="http://agaveapi.co">Agave API</a>.
+> This tutorial provides a brief overview of how to use several of the most commonly used features of the [Agave API](http://agaveapi.co).
 For more in-depth coverage of individual topics, please consult the tutorials found in the subfolders of the Agave Samples project.
-Each of those tutorials provides more detailed examples of interacting with a specific Agave service along with working sample data.</div>
+Each of those tutorials provides more detailed examples of interacting with a specific Agave service along with working sample data.
+>

 ## Introduction